Frequently Asked Questions¶

 Why are my energy values different from reference literature?

 Common causes: random parameter initialization converging on local minima, limited ansatz expressiveness, or early termination from convergence tolerance.
-Run multiple simulations and select the best result.
+Run multiple simulations and select the best result, or try --init-strategy hf for a better starting point.
 See Benchmarking for detailed analysis.

 For issues not covered here, see the Troubleshooting guide or open an issue on GitHub.